HealthDataInsight/structured_store/README.md

 ### 3. Using the Structured Store

-Once your model includes `StructuredStore::Storable`, it automatically gets accessor methods for all properties defined in the associated JSON schema:
+Once your model includes `StructuredStore::Storable` and configures structured stores, it automatically gets accessor methods for all properties defined in the associated JSON schema:

 ```ruby
 # Find the latest version of your schema